We look forward to warmly welcoming all our students to our campuses in 2023 to enjoy the rich atmosphere of university life.

 You can find the delivery mode for your subjects in the subject listing of the Handbook which is the source of truth for your course, subject information and participation/attendance requirements of your classes.
-2022 subjects are now available.

 International travel to Victoria